Why Your Bissell Vacuum Isn’t Suctioning – Troubleshooting And Repair

 1. Clogged Filter

-Bissell vacuum cleaners have a filter that traps dirt from the floor and carpet.
-The suction draws in dust along with the air and is captured in the filter.
+Bissell vacuum cleaners have a filter that traps dirt from your floor and carpet.
+The suction draws in dust along with the air, which is then captured in the filter.

 In fact, dirty filters are the number 1 reason why Bissell vacuums lose their suction.

-Bissell vacuums contain multiple different types of filters:
+Bissell vacuums have a few different types of filters:

 • Inner Circular Filters: Attached and located immediately after the canister.